 Can I combine services to get a lecture and a workshop?

 Absolutely!
 This is one of Kiran's most popular requests.
 Lectures also often include Q&A sessions immediately following, and workshops can be arranged however you need (one-off, multi-day, small or large-group, etc.) The lectures and workshops are often designed to build on one another, maximizing their reach and your potential.
 Likewise, Kiran can offer informal gatherings which are more conversational, in addition to more formal keynotes and training experiences.

 I thought storytelling was all about entertainment.
 How does it work in other disciplines?

-I believe our organizations would work really well together.
+I believe our organizations would work well together.
 How do I get more information on partnerships?

 Kiran's team at the International Storytelling Center welcomes the opportunity to work with different organizations to broaden our reach and strengthen mutual goals, especially institutions who share a vision for changing the world for the better.
 ISC is at the forefront of the storytelling movement, and we welcome like-minded partners to join us.
-For more information on possible partnership, reach out to them directly here.
+For more information on possible partnership, reach out to us directly.

 I have a question which isn't covered here; who should I contact?